collective/collective.folderishtypes/README.rst

 "Folderish Document" as replacements for their ATContentTypes equivalents.
 Those types are able to hold any other content, like a Folder.

-There is a "listing_viewlet" and "portlet" profile, which show the contents of the folderish types in a viewlet or portlet respectively.
+There is a "portlet" profile, which installs a portlet to show the contents of an folderish type.

 You can limit the types, which can be added to FolderishTypes by providing a Generic Setup import type configuration.